AlexeyBobkovv/rsschool-cv/cv.md

  * ## Code examples
  [*15-game*](https://alexeybobkovv.github.io/15th-Game/) - a game made by me in an attempt to catch up with the course program
  [*momentum*](https://rolling-scopes-school.github.io/alexeybobkovv-JS2020Q3/momentum/) - one of the programs to which I have a link from the previous set
+ * ## Сompleted courses
+ I took the course in 20 and 21 but could not complete them due to workload
  * ## Englih level
  My english level is B1 - B2